oesteban/hcph-sops/docs/data-collection.md

 - [x] Remind participant that any jewelry should be removed prior to the scan
 - [x] Confirm clothing:
   - [ ] if allowed to wear street clothes, remind participant to avoid clothing with metal or that would uncomfortable to lie in for the duration of the scan; otherwise
+  - [ ] if the participant's chest is hairy, remark him that his chest needs to be shaved for the ECG electrode to be directly in contact with skin.
-  - [x] remark the participant they will be given a gown and they will need to change before every session.
+  - [ ] remark the participant they will be given a gown and they will need to change before every session.
 - [x] If participant has indicated nervousness or history of claustrophobia, utilize mock scanner
 - [ ] Save the protocol by selecting all the sequences in the sequence list, click right to copy
 - [ ] Go in the dot Cockpit, paste the sequences and save.